mever-team/FairBench/docs/advanced/ml_integration.md

 fb.setbackend(backend_name)
 ```

-For simple fairness quantification, it does not matter how
+For simple fairness/bias quantification, it does not matter how
 computations run internally.
 However, you may want to
-backpropagate fairness/bias results, for example to
+backpropagate results, for example to
 add them to the loss.
-In this case, you need to set the
+In this case, you need to set
+internal operations to run on
-same backend as the one that runs your AI.
+the same backend as the one that runs your AI.

 ## Buffering batch predictions